Vince Camuto: Camuto Group

-In 2005, he launched his namesake footwear line, Vince Camuto.
+(not to be confused with clothing brand Vince).
 Closely thereafter in 2006, he partnered with Tory Burch to launch her footwear collection and collaborated with her to create the Reva ballet flat.
 In 2009, the company added Lucky Brand Jeans footwear and kensiegirl footwear to its portfolio and later launched a handbag collection.

 In 2005, Camuto purchased the master license for Jessica Simpson.
 Two years later, he opened the first Jessica Simpson Collection shop-in-shop at Macy's Herald Square, New York.
 Additional shops have opened in other cities.
 As of February 2014, the brand is worth $1 billion.

 Death and legacy

-Camuto died on January 21, 2015, of prostate cancer at his home in Greenwich, Connecticut.
+Camuto died on January 21, 2015 due to prostate cancer.
+He passed peacefully at his home in Greenwich, Connecticut surrounded by family.
 He was 78 years old at the time of his death.

 Camuto supported charities including Ronald McDonald House, St. Jude's Hospital, Leukemia Society of America and The Domestic Abuse Awareness Foundation.
 In addition, he served on the board of Wish-And-A-Smile, an organization dedicated to supporting numerous children's charities.

 Camuto's companies were the recipient of several major industry awards, with Fisher Camuto named Company of the Year by Footwear News in 1991.
 Nine West's retail operation was named Retailer of the Year by the same publication in 1994.
 In 2001 Camuto was named to the Footwear News Hall of Fame.

 Alex Dillard, president of Dilliard's Inc. eulogized his friend as "an icon" of the fashion industry whose "passion for the footwear business and ... vision for style meeting function were unmatched."